Are you ready to start investing after making real money for the first in your life?

 You can go the safe route by investing in low risk investments, such as a bonds.
 The return is usually just slightly higher than a online savings account.
 The positive is that you can sleep at night knowing that your savings are growing.
 In essence, you’re earning a passive income through investing in low-risk securities.

-- Invest in companies with solid management, don’t worry about fads.
+- Invest in companies with solid management and don’t worry about fads.

 You could mitigate your risk by purchasing real estate in a hot market (with high demand) and something that is brand new (condos preferably).
 With a brand new condo in a hot downtown market, you could likely find a tenant at a high paying price in a quick amount of time, and not have to worry about anything breaking down on you.

 At the end of the day, no matter where you decide to invest your hard earned money you need to do your research and understand what you’re getting yourself into.
 Just because an investment opportunity worked out for one person, it doesn’t mean that it’ll work out for you.
 There are many real estate fees involved in a property investment.
-There is risk that comes with trading stocks.
-Online savings accounts don’t pay you as much interest as you would like.
+There’s risk that comes with trading stocks.
+Online savings accounts don’t pay you as much interest as you would like to earn.

 There’s no perfect investment out there.
 Everything depends on how many risks you’re willing to take and how much money you have.
 This is how you can get started with investing your money.

 5 thoughts on “Investing Tips For Young People– What You Should Consider”

 I’m a big fan of online banks and we use ING and Smarty Pig.
 Rewards checking can be a great idea too (currenty in the 3.5% range on CHECKING accounts…look at credit unions in your area).

 We also invest in high dividend stocks and target date mutual funds.